 Not all market niches are created equal so before you invest your energy in building a lifestyle-friendly business, take some time to think about which customers will give you the lifestyle-profitability mix that you desire.

 You'll spend far less time marketing your services if you target an "easy to find" group of customers.
 Customers who share a common meeting spot (i.e., clubs, organizations, associations, etc.), read the same publications, or listen to the same media, are much easier to target than clients with diverse interests and no common meeting spaces.

 For example, one of my colleagues specializes in teaching job search strategies to college students.
 She speaks on college campuses, writes for publications targeted to college students and partners with companies who actively recruit graduating seniors.

 Another colleague specializes in writing resumes for attorneys.
 She frequents meetings of her local bar association, attends legal conferences and makes it a point to actively network with other attorneys.

 That is why college students on limited budgets who dine on ramen noodles pay big bucks for concert tickets, extreme coupon savers pay thousands for a trip to Disneyworld, and women who earn minimum wage spend two hundred dollars to have their hair highlighted.

 Consequently, it's important not to make assumptions about spending based on income data alone.
 Research the buying habits of your target market before you invest in developing new products and services.

 When you do, people will gladly part with their money for services and products to be relieved of their pain.
 The more intense the worry, the more money they are willing to spend, especially when the worry is so strong that it keeps them up at night.

 If you can find a way to offer a service or product that removes pain, it will be easier to sell your services than if your offerings focus on prevention and planning alone.

 That is why wine enthusiasts will spend $200 for a fine bottle of cabernet, sports fans will pay thousands for World Series tickets and car lovers will spend hundreds to have their cars detailed.
 The decisions may not be easy to understand, but people spend on what is important to them.

+Planning and analysis pave the way to success!
 When you do this kind of research and analysis before launching your business, you have a much greater probability of succeeding.
 And that will save you time and money as well as making you more successful.